umbraco/UmbracoDocs/13/umbraco-engage/marketers-and-editors/analytics/types-of-clients.md

 Engage tracks only **real** visitors, filtering out bot traffic.
 The data for bots is not stored in Umbraco Engage and is excluded from the Analytics section.

-From an Search Engine Optimization (SEO) perspective, bots and crawlers always see the default content, with no personalization or participation in A/B tests.
+From a Search Engine Optimization (SEO) perspective, bots and crawlers always see the default content, with no personalization or participation in A/B tests.

 The tracking of a visitor is done via the following steps: